outrera/philtroy/README.md

 2017/07/16

 Implemented simple turn and move towards functionality. still some polishing needed.
-Player should move towards NPC before talking.
-If mouseclick is too close to player, player won´t play fully.
-Turn speed should be relative to distance to target (with min and max speeds), and if close to target, player should turn without moving.
+Player should move towards NPC before talking. ~~Turn speed should be relative to distance to target (with min and max speeds), and if close to target, player should turn without moving~~.
 Not hard to do, just need to take the time.

 2017/07/09